jbananak-jfrog/ReadME-ML/docs/JFROG ML/build-models/loading-pre-built-models.md

     - UUID-d26067a2-57d8-a583-a496-641ef0b53c24
   robots: index
 ---
-The fastest way to start using FrogML is to deploy a model you have trained in the past as a FrogML service.
+The fastest way to start using FrogML is to deploy a model that was previously trained as a FrogML service.

-Let's assume that you have already trained the model and stored it in S3.
-The storage mechanism doesn't matter as long as you can download it using Python code.
+This guide assumes that you have already trained the model and stored it in S3.
+However, the specific storage mechanism itself does not matter, provided you can download the artifact using Python code.

+▶ **To load pre-built models:**

+1. <br />

-## Creating a New Model
+## Create a New Model

-First, we have to create a new FrogML project and models:
+First, create a new FrogML project and models:

 ```
 frogml models create "Pre Trained Model" --project-key "examples"